-Weitzman ECHO Series for Ohio: Women's Health
+Weitzman ECHO Women's Health

 Weitzman ECHO for Women’s Health is a no-cost, 9-month, 18-session program.
 Beginning Thursday, March 10th, the Weitzman ECHO program will meet over Zoom Video Conferencing for 1-hour every 2nd and 4th Thursday from 12pm to 1pm ET.

 This program is designed to connect providers to a community of peers and subject-matter experts from Ohio University and across the state to address patients’ complex health needs related to women’s health using a multidisciplinary team approach.
 All medical providers, behavioral providers, and care team members working in primary care settings (especially in Federally Qualified Health Centers) are encouraged to join and participate.